Cryptography Code

 A base64 string consists of the 64 characters A-Z, a-z, 0-9 and '/' and '+', and can be terminated by up to two '=' characters for padding.
 Each 4 base64 characters represent 3 bytes.
 A valid base64 string will always be an exact multiple of 4 characters long.

-For our code to do this in Visual Basic, download basRadix64.txt (Version 6 with new functions and error handling, 20 November 2003) and some test functions.
+For our code to do this in Visual Basic (VB6/VBA), download basRadix64.bas and some test functions.
 These base64 functions are now included in the Blowfish VB demo above and there is an VBScript/ASP version in Blowfish ASP.
 Many thanks to Chris Thompson for his suggestions and for other advice on improvements. and to Seth Perelman for pointing out a bug in Version 3 of DecodeStr64.

-New functions added August 2003: The first versions of our base64 functions used Visual Basic 'String' types to store both the final base64 string and the binary data to be encoded.
+New functions added: The early versions of our base64 functions used Visual Basic 'String' types to store both the final base64 string and the binary data to be encoded.
 Binary data should not be stored in the VB 'String' type.
 It will work OK on a system set up for ANSI, but may have problems on one set up oriental CJK or full 32-bit Unicode character sets.

 The two new functions that 'do it properly' are: